Lacey Turner: Further roles and Our Girl

 Turner was cast as Lia Shaman in the third series of Being Human.
 She appeared in its first episode broadcast on 23 January 2011, watched by 1.37 million viewers (5%).
 She reprised her role for the series finalé.
 In March 2011, she played Elizabeth Lavenza, the bride of Victor Frankenstein (played by Andrew Gower), in an adaptation of Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus titled Frankenstein's Wedding, which aired on BBC Three, live from the derelict Kirkstall Abbey in Leeds, in front of an audience of 12,000.
 The show was nominated for a national RTS award, but did win a RTS Yorkshire award.

 Turner appeared alongside David Tennant, Billie Piper, David Morrissey, Jane Horrocks, Ashley Walters and Vicky McClure in the BBC One improvisational programme, True Love, which aired in June 2012.
 Also in June, she played the leading role of Ellie, a character who claims to see ghosts and spirits, in the second series of Bedlam.
 In October, she starred in the ITV2 supernatural drama series, Switch, which centres on the story of four young witches living in contemporary London.
 Turner's character is referred to as the "immaculately dressed" careerist Stella.

 Turner later played Molly Dawes in a one-off 90-minute drama titled Our Girl.
 She began filming in BBC Elstree Studios in October 2012 and the film aired on BBC One on 24 March 2013.
 This was then followed by a five-part television series which began airing on BBC One on 21 September 2014.
-Michelle Keegan took over from the second series in a new role when Turner decided to concentrate on EastEnders in 2016.
+Michelle Keegan took over from the second series in a new role following Turner's decision to return to EastEnders.